andreeasky/Pixel_Art_Maker/README.md

 Code quality of this project:

-- The script.js JavaScript code works with the provided HTML and CSS files for this project.
+- The JavaScript code works with the provided HTML and CSS files for this project.

-- The script.js file is properly linked to the HTML file, and loading the HTML file shows the correct functionality for the application.
+- The JavaScript file is properly linked to the HTML file, and loading the HTML file shows the correct functionality for the application.

 - Code is neatly formatted and commented.